verlok/blog-11ty/content/blog/how-and-why-to-optimize-web-performance-practical-tips-2023/index.md

 ---
 title: "Talking about How and Why ($) to optimize web performance in 2023"
-description: During the first half of 2023 I've been talking about how and why to optimise web performance at developer conferences, Google Developer Groups (GDG) and local meetups.
+description: During the first half of 2023 I've been talking about how and why to optimize web performance at developer conferences, Google Developer Groups (GDG) and local meetups.
 date: 2023-06-16
 tags:
   - talks